Mugilan-Codes/placements-api/README.md

 - Students initially be unverified and will be verified by the admin.
 - Refactoring
 - [Routes TODO](#routes-todo)
-- Use nodemailer to send emails for verification to user.
+- Use nodemailer to send emails for verification to user
+- Complete the Backend and Deploy within March.

 ### Create Tables